-- 12 The Audit Commission scale fee for District of Easington Council is £131,870.
-The fee proposed for 2008/09 is +3 per cent compared to the scale fee and is within the normal level of variation specified by the Commission and is a reflection of the audit risks identified from the planning process. - 13 In setting the fee, we have assumed that: - the level of risk in relation to the opinion and VFM conclusion will increase as the demise of the Council draws even closer.
+- 12 While the planned fee has increased between years, this is primarily a reflection of the significant audit risks attached to LGR and the Council's proposed LSVT of its housing stock.
+Despite making resource provision within the plan to address these issues, the fee proposed for 2008/09 is only +3 per cent compared to the Audit Commission fee scale for Sedgefield Borough Council which is £115,800.
+Indeed, if it were not for the need to accommodate these one-off, extraordinary items within the plan the fee would have reduced.
+The +3 per cent variation is well within the normal level of variation specified by the Commission. - 13 In setting the fee, we have assumed that: - the level of risk in relation to the opinion and VFM conclusion will increase as the demise of the Council draws ever closer.
 This view is based on experiences of other local government reorganisations.
-Common problems have included increased risks of breakdown in internal controls, poor value for money and fraud and corruption; - internal audit undertakes appropriate work on all systems that they identify as high risk; and - good quality working papers and records will be provided to support the financial statements.
+Common problems have included increased risks of breakdown in internal controls, poor value for money and fraud and corruption; - internal audit undertakes appropriate work on all systems that they identify as high risk; and

+- 8 Audit and Inspection Plan | Fees - good quality working papers and records will be provided to support the financial statements in accordance with our Working Together protocol.